 Above: Our vote for the room to request: beloved French illustrator Pierre Le-Tan’s apple green boudoir, filled with his drawings and musings on love and crowned with a portrait of a man tucked in with a life-size teddy.

-Above: Hotel Amour is best known for its hip-homey restaurant, with tables right off the tiny lobby.
+Above: Hotel Amour’s hip-homey restaurant is right off the tiny lobby.
 Photograph via Design Tripper.

 Above: The main draw is the restaurant’s courtyard; it’s the place to be for le brunch.